ijazul-haq/nlpashto/readme.md

 LinkedIn: [https://www.linkedin.com/in/drijaz/](https://www.linkedin.com/in/drijaz/)

 ## Citations
-Please cite our work if you are using this code or toolkit for learning or using.
+Please cite our work if you are using this code or toolkit for learning or any other purpose.

 **For NLPashto ToolKit**
 ```